interagent/prmd/docs/schemata.md

 Links that expect a json-encoded body as input MUST also include the following attributes:
 * `schema` - an object with a `properties` object that MUST include JSON pointers to the definitions for each associated attribute

-Schema properties MAY also include a `required` boolean to indicate if an attribute must be present, which is assumed to be false when omitted.
+The `schema` object MAY also include a `required` array to define all attributes for this link, which can not be omitted.
+If this field is not present, all attributes in this link are considered as optional.

 ```javascript
 {